dhruvrajvanshi/hades-lang/README.md

 ```

 ## Traits
-Hades has a trait system similar to Rust (We don't have assosicated types yet but they'll come soon). traits allow us to define operations on generic
+Hades has a trait system similar to Rust.
+Traits allow us to define operations on generic
 type parameters.
 This has the advantage of better error messages than C++ while still
 being more powerful than simpler systems like Java interfaces.